-- c.
-If the temporary parking lot is off the premises of the principal use, provisions for traffic control and pedestrian safety shall be provided. - (3) On-premises consumption of alcoholic beverages. - a: The property owners list and map (see section 34-202(b)(3) and (4) shall be modified to include all property within 500 feet of the perimeter of the subject property: - b.
-A site plan of the property, including a detailed parking plan, shall be submitted. - c.
-A written statement shall be submitted which describes the type of state liquor license to be acquired, e.g., 2 COP, SRX, 11C, etc., and the anticipated hours of operation for the business. - (4) Harvesting of cypress (Taxodium spp.). - a: In addition to the requirements of section 34-202(b)(3) and (4), the applicant shall submit an aerial photograph with vegetation associations mapped as listed in the Florida Land Use, Cover, and Forms Classification System (FLUCCS). - b.
-A forest management plan shall be submitted for the proposed harvesting site. - c: Steps which will be taken to ensure that the proposed activity will not have an adverse affect on the environmental sensitivity of the area shall be included. - (5) Joint parking. - a.
-The following shall be submitted with the application: - 1: A notarized statement from all property owners involved indicating the use of each property and that the activities of each separate building or use which create a demand for parking shall occur at different times. - 2.
-Written agreements, covenants, contracts and the like, acceptable to the county, which ensure that the parking area is to be used jointly and establish the responsibility for maintenance. - 3: A backup plan to provide sufficient parking if the joint agreement is violated by either party. - b.
-Violation of the agreement for joint use of off-street parking shall be sufficient grounds for revocation by the county of the special permit. - (6) Solar or wind energy modifications.
-Evidence shall be submitted that the proposed modifications are the minimum necessary to provide for the solar or wind energy proposal and that the proposed modifications will not adversely affect adjacent properties. - (7) Private aircraft landing facilities. - a.
-The applicant shall indicate in the application the type of facility, as set forth in Florida Administrative Code chapter 14-60, being proposed.
+- If the temporary parking lot is off the premises of the principal use, provisions for 6. traffic control and pedestrian safety shall be provided: (3) On-premises consumption of alcoholic beverages.
+The property owners list and map (see section 34-202(b)(3) and (4) shall be a. modified to include all property within 500 feet of the perimeter of the subject property: b-A site plan of the property, including a detailed parking plan, shall be submitted: A written statement shall be submitted which describes the type of state liquor C. license to be acquired, e.g., 2 COP, SRX, 11C, etc., and the anticipated hours of operation for the business.
+(4) Harvesting of cypress (Taxodium spp.).
+In addition to the requirements of section 34-202(b)(3) and (4), the applicant shall 8. submit an aerial photograph with vegetation associations mapped as listed in the Florida Land Use, Gover, and Forms Classification System (FLUCGS).
+A forest management plan shall be submitted for the proposed harvesting site. b.
+Steps which will be taken to ensure that the proposed activity will not have an adverse affect on the environmental sensitivity of the area shall be included.
+Joint parking: (5) The following shall be submitted with the application: 4.
+A notarized statement from all property owners involved indicating the use of each property and that the activities of each separate building or use which create a demand for parking shall occur at different times.
+2. Written agreements, covenants, contracts and the like, acceptable to the county, which ensure that the parking area is to be used jointly and establish the responsibility for maintenance.
+A backup plan to provide sufficient parking if the joint agreement is violated 3. by either party.
+Violation of the agreement for joint use of off-street parking shall be sufficient grounds for revocation by the county of the special permit. - (7) Private aircraft landing facilities: - a: The applicant shall indicate in the application the type of facility, as set forth in Florida Administrative Code chapter 14-60, being proposed.